 Causes of HAVS

-The syndrome is caused by repeated or extended use of vibrating tools, including power drills, chainsaws, pneumatic drills and other machinery that vibrates.
-As a result, it is a common workplace injury or condition for those who have used these tools over a long period of time and it’s particularly prominent in the construction, engineering, quarrying, agriculture, and auto-repair industries.
+HAVS is caused by repeated or extended use of vibrating tools.
+This includes tools such as power drills, chainsaws, pneumatic drills and other machinery that vibrates.
+As a result, it is a common workplace injury or condition for those who have used these tools over a long period of time and it's particularly prominent in the construction, engineering, quarrying, agriculture, and auto-repair industries.

-Small but repeated damage to nerve endings and blood vessels in the fingers causes them to lose their function over time.
-It’s estimated that around one in ten people who use vibrating tools regularly at wok suffer from the condition.
-However, research shows that the number of new cases each year are decreasing, potentially due to the prevalence of PPE.
+Small but repeated damaged to nerve endings and blood vessels in the fingers cause them to lose their function over time.
+It's estimated that around one in ten people who use vibrating tools regularly at work suffer from the condition.
+However, research also shows that the number of new cases each year are decreasing, potentially due to the prevalence of PPE.

 For workers who use vibrating tools as part of their job, there are some steps to take before suffering any of the symptoms in order to reduce your chances of developing the condition.
 Try to hold tools loosely and in varying positions, and ensure they are well maintained.
 The more work the tool does, the less you have to use your own force.
 It’s also essential to ensure you have been properly trained in their correct use.

 Wearing proper PPE anti-vibration gloves if you work in an environment where HAVS could be an issue is also important.
 These gloves reduce the effects that vibrating machinery have on your body, preventing a lot of the worst symptoms.

 Take regular breaks of at least ten minutes away from the tool, as short bursts are better than extended periods.
 Also try to keep warm at work, as the cold can exacerbate the condition.
 As always, avoiding smoking and excessive alcohol, as this will help to reduce your risks of developing the condition.